-GOOD intentions don’t always work out the way you want; sadly this appears to be the case with prequel horror movie The Thing.
+GOOD intentions don’t always work out the way you want them too and sadly that appears to be the case with Matthis van Heijningen Jr’s pseudo-prequel/remake of John Carpenter’s The Thing.

-Set before the events of John Carpenters 1982 movie also entitled, The Thing.
-The film tells the story of an encounter with a shape shifting, extra-terrestrial creature at a Norwegian research facility.
-The camp in the Antarctic was briefly seen in Carpenter’s film.
+Set before the events of Carpenter’s 1982 movie, which itself was a loose remake of the1951 feature The Thing from Another World, the movie tells the story of an encounter with a shape-shifting, extra-terrestrial creature at a Norwegian research facility the camp in the Antarctic.
+A facility that was briefly seen in the early stages of Carpenter’s movie.

-Mary Elizabeth Winstead plays the films central character Kate Lloyd, a paleontologist recruited to accompany an American team to the facility in Antarctica.
-The team aim to examine the frozen remains of a creature found in the ice close to the Norwegian’s camp.
-The remains may possibly be extra-terrestrial.
+Mary Elizabeth Winstead plays the film’s central character, Kate Lloyd a paleontologist recruited to accompany an American team to the facility in Antarctica.
+The team aims to examine the frozen remains of a creature found in the ice close to the Norwegian camp, remains that may, in fact, be extra-terrestrial.